futurearchitecture/ArchVault/README.md

 	- Using the Dataview Plugin.
 - Tasks can be created anywhere in the Vault and tracked centrally.
 	- Using the Tasks Plugin.
+- Files are automatically moved to the correct folder based on hash tag or file name.

 ## Multiple Users